-- The arts workforce is more white than the general population. - While 17 percent of the population in Hartford county is Latinx, they are missing from the arts workforce.
+- The arts workforce is more white than the general population. - While 17 percent of the population in Hartford county is Latinx, they are substantially underrepresented in the arts workforce, making up just two percent.

 Focus groups posited that Latinx arts workers are underrepresented because the survey was not offered in Spanish.
 They noted that Latinx artists are active in Greater Hartford, but that there is a gap in organizations that support them specifically.